 At the AAAS Annual meeting 2012, the JRC organised the following 3 scientific sessions:

-In addition, JRC scientists were invited speakers in other 3 sessions:
+In addition, JRC scientists were invited speakers in

 Sessions organised by the JRC